-The Hemingway app is a distraction-free writing and editing tool designed to help you polish your writing.
-It focuses on identifying common errors that bring down the quality of your prose: confusing sentence construction, overuse of weak adverbs, excessive passive voice, and the like.
+The Hemingway app is a distraction-free writing and editing tool to help you polish your writing.
+Taking its name from Ernest Hemingway’s iconic writing style, the app focuses on identifying common errors that bring down the quality of your prose: confusing sentence construction, overuse of weak adverbs, excessive passive voice, and the like.

 There are two modes in the Hemingway app: writing and editing.
 You can switch between them via a toggle on the sidebar.
 Each mode is fast and responsive, as is changing from one mode to the other.